 So where to hike as a beginner?
 If you are looking to travel away, the following are places suited to hiking for beginners.
 These would also be good hiking trails for kids if you are looking for a family experience.

 This list of where to go hiking ranges from England walking trails to tramping in New Zealand to hiking in Canada.
 There’s even a trek with wild animals in Africa and a coastal hike through fishing villages in Italy.

 If you are looking for US easy hiking trails, keep scrolling.

-Features: nature trail through sub-tropical forest, crystal-clear lakes, colored sands, and vast sand dunes.
+Features: nature trail through the sub-tropical forest, crystal-clear lakes, coloured sands, and vast sand dunes.
 The round trip will take 6–8 days walking up to 90 km.
-There are camping areas for overnight stay.
+There are camping areas for overnight stays.